Rangi42/polishedcrystal/README.md

 * Add: Option to run by default.
 * Add: Proper text for Gym Leader rematches.
 * Add: Access the last Unown chamber with a Fairy-type Pokémon, not Ho-Oh.
+* Add: Former Mystery Gift girl in Goldenrod Dept. Store now gives a random Berry every day.
+* Remove: No more support for Mystery Gift, GameBoy Printer, or Mobile Adapter.
 * Fix: Gen VI wild held item chances (50% common, 5% rare, 45% none)
 * Fix: No more daily limit on Wonder Trades.
 * Fix: Tangela, Yanma, and Pilowsine evolve by knowing AncientPower.